USC vs. Utah NCAA Football Odds, Plays and Insights | October 9, 2021

 - Utah has combined with its opponents to score more than 52.5 points in one game this season.

-- The two teams combine to average 61.4 points per game, 8.9 more than the over/under in this contest.
+- The two teams combine to score 61.4 points per game, 8.9 more than the total in this contest.

 - These two squads combine to allow 46.7 points per game, 5.8 fewer than this contest's over/under.

-- The average total in Trojans games this season is 57.8, 5.3 points above Saturday's total of 52.5.

-- The 48.8 PPG average total in Utes games this season is 3.7 points fewer than this game's over/under.
+- The 52.5 over/under in this game is 3.7 points higher than the 48.8 average total in Utes games this season.

 USC Stats and Trends

-- In USC's five games this year, it has three wins against the spread.
+- In USC's five games this season, it has three wins against the spread.

-- The Trojans are 3-2 ATS when favored by 3 points or more this season.
+- The Trojans have an ATS record of 3-2 in their five games when favored by 3 points or more so far this season.

-- USC's games this year have gone over the point total two times in five opportunities (40%).

-- USC is 3-2 against the spread and 3-2 overall in games when it records more than 22.3 points.
+- USC is 3-2 against the spread and 3-2 overall this season when the team notches more than 22.3 points.

-- USC is 3-2 against the spread and 3-2 overall when the team churns out over 301.0 yards.
+- USC is 3-2 against the spread and 3-2 overall when the team picks up more than 301 yards.

-- The Trojans have turned the ball over 10 times this season, four more turnovers than the Utes have forced (6).
+- The Trojans have turned the ball over four more times (10 total) than the Utes have forced a turnover (6) this season.

 - Find the latest spread and moneyline odds for USC at SISportsbook.